Vaginal Pain

 • Endometriosis: A condition where tissue similar to the lining of the uterus grows outside the uterus, leading to pain and discomfort during menstruation, intercourse, or at other times.

-• Pelvic Inflammatory Disease (PID): An infection of the female reproductive organs that can cause pain in the vagina, abdomen, and pelvis.
+• Pelvic Inflammatory Disease (PID): An infection of the female reproductive organs that can cause pain in the vagina, abdomen, and lower back.

 • Vaginal Dryness: A lack of estrogen, which can occur during menopause or breastfeeding, can lead to vaginal dryness and pain during intercourse.